 The front doors open to an inviting entrance hall which sets the scene for the whole villa.
 Beautiful artwork adorns the walls and polished wooden floors gleam in the sunlight that beams through the open French-style shuttered windows.

-A staircase off the entrance hall leads up to the master bedroom and children’s bedroom, where another set of steps climbs to a rooftop library with delightful views across the garden and surrounding neighborhood.
+A staircase off the entrance hall leads up to the master bedroom, bathroom and two adjoining bedrooms, where another set of steps climbs to a rooftop library with delightful views across the garden and surrounding neighborhood.

-Downstairs rests the media room, two guest bedrooms, kitchen, breakfast nook, open-plan living and dining room, and large sitting room called the Big room.
+Downstairs rests the media room, two guest bedrooms, kitchen, breakfast nook, open-plan living, dining room, and large sitting room called the Big room.

 A cute one-bedroom garden bungalow lies across the lawn directly opposite the main house.